Decidability via the tilting correspondence: Introduction

 Write $W(\Oo_F)$ for the ring of Witt vectors over $\Oo_F$ (see \S \ref{Witt}).
 An element $\xi \in W(\Oo_F)$ is identified with its associated Witt vector, which is an infinite sequence $(\xi_0,\xi_1,...)$ with $\xi_n\in \Oo_F$.
-Whenever there is a \textit{computable} subring $R_0\subseteq \Oo_F$ such that $\xi_n\in R_0$ and the function $\N\to R_0:n\mapsto \xi_n$ is \textit{recursive}, we say that $\xi$ is $R_0$-computable.\footnote{As usual, a computable ring $R_0$ is one such that there exists a bijection $R_0 \simeq \N$, via which the ring operations are identified with recursive functions (e.g. $\F_p[t]$ is a computable ring).} An important result by Fargues-Fontaine gives a 1-1 correspondence between untilts of $F$ and certain principal ideals of $W(\Oo_F)$ (Theorem \ref{Font}).
-An untilt $K$ of $F$ is said to be an $R_0$-computable untilt, whenever an $R_0$-computable generator $\xi \in W(\Oo_F)$ of the ideal corresponding to $K$ exists.
-We then have the following relative decidability result: \begin{Theore} Suppose $K$ is an $R_0$-computable untilt of $F$.
+Whenever there is a \textit{computable} subring $R_0\subseteq \Oo_F$ such that $\xi_n\in R_0$ and the function $\N\to R_0:n\mapsto \xi_n$ is \textit{recursive}, we say that $\xi$ is $R_0$-computable.
+As usual, a computable ring $R_0$ is one whose underlying set is (or may be indetified with) a recursive subset of $\N$, so that the ring operations are (or are identified with) recursive functions (e.g., $\F_p[t]$ is a computable ring).
+An important result by Fargues-Fontaine gives a 1-1 correspondence between untilts of $F$ and certain principal ideals of $W(\Oo_F)$ (Theorem \ref{Font}).
+An untilt $K$ of $F$ is then said to be an $R_0$-\textit{computable untilt} whenever there exists an $R_0$-computable generator $\xi \in W(\Oo_F)$ of the ideal corresponding to $K$.
+We then have the following relative decidability result (the name is due to Scanlon): \begin{Theore} [Perfectoid transfer] Suppose $K$ is an $R_0$-computable untilt of $F$.
 If $F$ is decidable in $L_{\text{val}}(R_0)$, then $K$ is decidable in $L_{\text{val}}$. \end{Theore} Here $L_{\text{val}}(R_0)$ is the language $L_{\text{val}}$ enriched with constant symbols for the elements of $R_0$.
 We also obtain an \textit{existential} version of Theorem \ref{reldec} in \S \ref{mainthmsec}.
-The condition on $K$ being an $R_0$-computable untilt of $F$ is virtually true in all cases of interest (although generically false), even for a natural choice of $R_0$.
-Corollary \ref{mainCor} is an immediate consequence of Theorem \ref{reldec}, taking $F$ as the $t$-adic completion of $\F_p((t))^{1/p^{\infty}}$ (resp. $\overline{ \F}_p((t))^{1/p^{\infty}}$ for part $(b)$) and $R_0=\F_p[t]$.
-The two key ingredients in the proof of Theorem \ref{reldec} are: \begin{enumerate} \item An (unpublished) Ax-Kochen-Ershov style result by van den Dries, presented in \S \ref{sec1}. \item The Fargues-Fontaine correspondence described above, presented in \S \ref{Untilting}. \end{enumerate} Theorem \ref{reldec} allows us to reduce decidability problems from the mixed characteristic to the positive characteristic world.
-Although our model-theoretic understanding of the latter is notoriously limited, this method still yields several applications.
-In sections \S \ref{tamesec} and \S \ref{cong} we obtain new \textit{unconditional} decidability results in mixed characteristic via reduction to characteristic $p$.
-In \S \ref{tamesec}, we prove the following: \begin{Coro} The valued field $(\Q_p(p^{1/p^{\infty}}),v_p)$ (resp. $(\Q_p(\zeta_{p^{\infty}}),v_p)$) admits a maximal immediate extension which is decidable in $L_{\text{val}}$. \end{Coro} Note that the fields $\Q_p(p^{1/p^{\infty}})$ and $\Q_p(\zeta_{p^{\infty}})$ are \textit{not} Kaplansky and have many non-isomorphic maximal immediate extensions, all of which are \textit{tame} in the sense of Kuhlmann \cite{Kuhl} (see Example \ref{tamexample}).
-Although the work of Kuhlmann yields several decidability results for equal characteristic tame fields, Corollary \ref{mainTame} is, to my knowledge, the first decidability result for tame fields of mixed characteristic (see \S \ref{tamesec}).
-The proof uses a recent decidability result of Lisinski \cite{Lis} for the Hahn field $\F_p((t^{\Gamma}))$ with $\Gamma=\frac{1}{p^{\infty}}\Z$ in the language $L_t$, strengthening Kuhlmann's earlier result for $\F_p((t^{\Gamma}))$ in the language $L_{\text{val}}$ (see Theorem 1.6 \cite{Kuhl}).
-Corollary \ref{mainTame} is then an easy application of Theorem \ref{reldec}.
+The condition on $K$ being an $R_0$-computable untilt of $F$ is true in virtually all cases of interest (although generically false), even for a natural choice of $R_0$.
+Corollary \ref{mainCor} is an immediate consequence of Theorem \ref{reldec}, by considering the $t$-adic completion of $\F_p(\!(t)\!)^{1/p^{\infty}}$ (resp. $\overline{ \F}_p(\!(t)\!)^{1/p^{\infty}}$ for part $(b)$) and $R_0=\F_p[t]$.
+The two key ingredients in the proof of Theorem \ref{reldec} are: \begin{enumerate} \item An (unpublished) Ax-Kochen/Ershov style result by van den Dries for general mixed characteristic henselian fields, presented in \S \ref{sec1}. \item The Fargues-Fontaine correspondence described above, presented in \S \ref{Untilting}. \end{enumerate} Let us now outline how these two ingredients will be combined towards the proof of Theorem \ref{reldec}.
+The result by van den Dries will enable us to reduce the decidability of $K$ to the \textit{uniform} decidability of the sequence of residue rings $(\Oo_K/(p^n))_{n\in \omega}$ and also the decidability of $(\Gamma_v,vp)$.
+The Fargues-Fontaine correspondence then gives us a way to interpret each individual residue ring $\Oo_K/(p^n)$ inside the tilt $F$ (with parameters from $R_0$), via an interpretation $E_n$.
+The assumption on $K$ being $R_0$-computable will then imply that the sequence of interpretations $(E_n)_{n\in \omega}$ is \textit{uniformly recursive} (see \S \ref{uniformrec}).
+Having assumed the decidability of $F$ in $L_{\text{val}}(R_0)$, this will then give us that the sequence $(\Oo_K/(p^n))_{n\in \omega}$ is uniformly decidable.
+The pointed value group $(\Gamma_v,vp)$ is easily seen to be interpretable in $F$ (with parameters from $R_0$) and the decidability of $K$ follows.